 One of your associates has built up a long-term rapport with a customer, and receives a notification that he has not purchased in 30 days.
 Your associate then consults the customer profile, trending recommendations, and the customer’s online purchase history before checking in with him via email and recommending a product that might complement his last purchase.
 National retail emails have an average open rate of just 20%, yet email still remains the strongest digital channel when it comes to ROI, generating a solid $38 for every $1 spent.
 Given that associates’ online sales can represent 10% of all your online business, harnessing email’s potential can go a long way.
 Providing your associates with automated tasks based on customers’ purchase history along with the accompanying personalized recommendations can go a long way toward creating scalable clienteling strategies that just weren’t possible before.

-No matter what your customer’s journey, one thing is for sure: the key to success lies in providing your associates with the tools to be better influencers—each and every step of the way.
-Part of that is allowing your associates to omnipresent in as many channels as they can access, and another part is providing them with the technology to do so.
+No matter what retail customer journey your buyers follow, one thing is for sure: the key to success lies in providing your associates with the tools to be better influencers—each and every step of the way.
+Part of that is allowing your associates to be omnipresent in as many channels as they can access, and another part is providing them with the technology to do so.
 Why not make everybody happy, just because you can?
-After all, the customer journey is your ultimate destination.
+After all, the retail customer journey is ultimate up to you.

 Watch “The Evolving Customer” webinar moderated by Nicole Leinbach Reyhle, Retail Minded’s Publisher.
 Hear from Salesfloor’s CEO, Oscar Sachs who discusses Salesfloor’s latest study findings.
 The study uncovers how today’s customers want to communicate with sales associates, what information they communicate to customers effectively, and where retailers are missing opportunities to create connections with customers.